gitmachtl/scripts/cardano/testnet/README.md

 </details>

 <details>
-   <summary><b>Checkout how to use the scripts with directories ... </b>:bookmark_tabs:<br></summary>
+   <summary><b>Checkout how to use the scripts with directories for wallets/pooldata... </b>:bookmark_tabs:<br></summary>

-<br>There is no directory structure, the current design is FLAT.
+<br>There is no fixed directory structure, the current design is FLAT.
 So all Examples below are generating/using files within the same directory.
 This should be fine for the most of you.
 If you're fine with this, skip this section and check the [Scriptfile Syntax](#scriptfiles-syntax--filenames) above.<p>However, if you wanna use directories there is a way:
 * **Method-1:** Making a directory for a complete set: (all wallet and poolfiles in one directory)
 1. Put the scripts in a directory that is in your PATH environment variable, so you can call the scripts from everywhere.
 1. Make a directory whereever you like